Welcome to the Ohio Department of Insurance

 Before the storm:

-Be sure you have adequate coverage and deductibles that are reasonable for your needs, by examining your homeowner or renter’s coverage, as well as auto insurance policies.
+Be sure you have adequate coverage and deductibles that are reasonable for your needs.
+Examine your homeowner's or renter’s coverage and auto insurance policies with your agent and family.

 Check on the necessity and availability of flood insurance in your area.
 Flood insurance is not included in typical homeowner and renter’s insurance policies.
-Call the National Flood Insurance Program at 1-800-638-6620 to learn about flood insurance in your neighborhood.
+Visit www.floodsmart.gov and/or call the National Flood Insurance Program (NFIP) at 1-800-638-6620 to learn about flood insurance.

 Check to see if your policy has "loss of use" or "additional living expense" coverage.
 This will help pay for temporary housing if you can’t stay in your home due to damage caused by a storm.
 Many policies cover such expenses up to a stated amount.